You ask, we answer.

-In some circumstances, your optometrist may not be able to provide you with your prescriptions – for example, if you have unstable health conditions causing fluctuations in your vision and your prescription.
+In some circumstances, your optometrist may not be able to provide you with your prescription.
+For example, if you have an unstable health condition causing fluctuations in your vision and your prescription.
 These conditions might include diabetes, cataracts, retinal detachments, macular degeneration, eye injuries (such as corneal abrasion or foreign body in the eye), infections, etc. A prescription may be issued after your vision stabilizes.

 If there is an unpaid balance on your account for the eye exam itself, Nuvo may withhold your prescription until the account has been paid.